ironhacks/docs/docs/App-Client/overview.md

 # Project structure

-The platform is a follow the react-creat-app structure:
+The platform is a follow the react-create-app structure:

 - ./
 - .gitignore